meetrix/lib-monitoring/README.md

 ## Adding global variables for testing

 The tests run on `node` environment instead of the real browser environment.
 Because of that, some browser variables like `window`, WebRTC API are not available in test environment.
 Therefore, we have to setup them in `setup.jest.js`

+## How to run

+1. We are using a git repo `cd node_modules/\@peermetrics/webrtc-stats/ && npm install && npm run build && cd ../../../`